Strategic Plan 2022-2027

 School of Allied Health - University of Kansas

-Courtney was a Provost scholar at Ottawa University and graduated with honors in 2005 with a BA in Biology.
+Courtney (Crique) Klaus was a Provost scholar at Ottawa University and graduated with honors in 2005 with a Bachelor of Arts in Biology degree.
 She continued her education at the University of Kansas Medical Center, School of Allied Health, in diagnostic cardiac sonography.
-She has worked for the Olathe Medical Center for the past several years.
+Prior to returning to Ottawa University, Klaus worked for the Olathe Medical Center.

-Courtney is excited to return to Ottawa University and to work with all the amazing alumni that have graduated from OU.
-In addition to her alumni duties she is looking forward to connecting with current students to help them realize that even after graduation, they have a home at Ottawa University.
+Klaus was excited to return to Ottawa University and to work with all the amazing alumni that have graduated from OU.
+She has planned a number of events, some annual such as Homecoming, others special like spring training at OUAZ and a Rockies game in Colorado.
+In addition to her alumni duties, Klaus is looking forward to connecting with current students to help them realize that even after graduation, they have a home at Ottawa University.

 Director of the Fredrikson Center for Faith and Church Vitality

 Chaplain John Holzhüter is an educator and long-time advocate for the needs of disadvantaged youth.
 He currently serves as the University Chaplain for Ottawa University and leads the Fredrikson Center for Church and Faith Vitality.